Military ranks of Tanzania

 The Military ranks of Tanzania are the military insignia used by the Tanzania People's Defence Force.
 Being a former British colony, Tanzania shares a rank structure similar to that of the United Kingdom.

 Current

 Commissioned officer ranks

 The rank insignia of commissioned officers.

+Student officer ranks

 Other ranks

 The rank insignia of non-commissioned officers and enlisted personnel.

 Former

 Commissioned officer ranks

 The rank insignia of commissioned officers.